 Franke Fellowship Program

-Originally launched in 2016 with generous funding from Richard and Barbara Franke, the Alice Kaplan Institute for the Humanities awards exclusive Franke Fellowships to the most promising undergraduate seniors and graduate students in fields across the humanities.
+Originally launched in 2016 with generous funding from Richard and Barbara Franke, the Alice Kaplan Institute for the Humanities awards Franke Fellowships to the most promising undergraduate seniors and graduate students in fields across the humanities.
 Following a rigorous selection process, Franke Fellows enrich their independent humanities projects by taking part in the interdisciplinary exchanges sponsored by the Institute throughout a full academic year.

 Franke Graduate Fellowship